 - Responsiveness to certain drugs is different for men and women - Pregnancy induction of certain drug metabolizing enzymes occurs in second and third trimester - Hormonal changes during development have a profound effect on drug metabolism wide variability in the response to drugs between individuals. - Consequences of such variation may be therapeutic failure or an adverse drug reaction.
-Genetic diversity is the rule rather than the exception with all proteins, including drug metabolizing enzymes. - Allelic variants with different catalytic activities from that of the wild-type form have been identified inheritance leads to subpopulations (genetic polymorphisms) with different drug metabolizing abilities lack of activity reduction in catalytic ability enhanced activity. - Frequency of the polymorphism often varies according to the ethnic ancestry of the individual.
+Genetic diversity is the rule rather than the exception with all proteins, including drug metabolizing enzymes. - Allelic variants with different catalytic activities from that of the wild-type form have been identified inheritance leads to subpopulations (genetic polymorphisms) with different drug metabolizing abilities lack of activityreduction in catalytic abilityenhanced activity.